catalinred/catalinred.github.com/_posts/2019-02-18-the-3-in-1-full-stack-developer.markdown

 ## OK 😑

 Well, hearing this *3-in-1* wording was weird, at least, especially when having [this](https://twitter.com/jakevdp/status/1062342018758696960) in mind, or [this](https://twitter.com/holtbt/status/977419276251430912).
 But what do I know, I'm a front-end developer, sorry, web developer...
 I mean I sometimes do websites, when I'm not ranting.

-## I had to write this down
-But there are some good articles on this matter in the wild and I strongly advise to go read them:
+I felt like I had to write this happening down but there are some good articles on this matter in the wild and I strongly advise to go read them:

 - [Full-stack developers](http://bradfrost.com/blog/post/full-stack-developers/) by Brad Frost
 - [The problem with full-stack](http://www.heydonworks.com/article/reluctant-gatekeeping-the-problem-with-full-stack) by Heydon Pickering